nemosminer/NemosMiner/README.md

 Easy configuration, easy start:

-      Run NemosMiner-v3.0.bat
+      Run NemosMiner-v3.1.bat
       1. Config tab
       2. Set your Wallet address and Username
       3. Select your pool/s and load default Algos button.
 (Remove any algos you do not want to mine)
       4. "Save Config"
       5. Close
-      Run NemosMiner-v3.0.bat
+      Run NemosMiner-v3.1.bat
       6."Start"

       note: 1. you only need to change Username if you are using Miningpoolhub

   Fee:

-      There is a 8 minute per day fee (0.5%), that can be changed in the config (Minimum is 3)0.2% When less than 3 minutes is set lottery is 0 or any value between 3 and 8 We want to stay completely transparent on the way fees are managed in the product.
-Donations occurs once every 24 hours for the selected amount of time (default 8 minutes).
+      There is a 5 minute per day fee (0.3%), that can be changed in the config (Minimum is 3)0.2% We want to stay completely transparent on the way fees are managed in the product.
+Donations occurs once every 24 hours for the selected amount of time (default 5 minutes).
 The first donation sequence occurs 1 hour after miners are started.
 If Interval is set higher than the donation time, the interval will prime.
 Example for default parameters.
-Miners started at 10, First donation cycle runs at 10:52 untill 11, Next donation cycle occurs 24 hours after.All donation time and addresses are recording in the logs folder.
+Miners started at 10, First donation cycle runs at 10:55 untill 11, Next donation cycle occurs 24 hours after.All donation time and addresses are recording in the logs folder.

 *****